iterative/dvc.org/content/docs/use-cases/index.md

 - capture and save <abbr>data artifacts</abbr> the same way you capture code;
 - track, control, and switch between different versions of data or models easily;
-- understand how machine learning models were built in the first place;
+- understand how data or ML models were built in the first place;
-- compare ML models and metrics to each other;
+- compare machine learning models and metrics to each other;
-- bring software engineering best practices to your data science team
+- bring software engineering best practices and tools to your data science team

 DVC is for you!